 20 East Second Street, Ocean Isle Beach, NC 28469

 Happiness comes from salty air and a hot breakfast.
-Those words, on a chalkboard sign inside Gulfstream Restaurant, have been a motto for customers for 40 years.
+Those words, on a chalkboard sign inside Gulfstream Restaurant, have been a motto for customers for more than 40 years.
 At Gulfstream, the most important meal of the day isn’t just served in the morning — bless your heart — it’s served all day.
 The early crowd of surfers and fishermen fuels up on pancakes, French toast, biscuits, omelets, and flounder and grits.
 A five-minute walk from the ocean, Gulfstream is “pretty much the go-to” spot for breakfast in Carolina Beach, says co-owner Ed Thomas.
-But server Kathy Sprinkle, who’s worked at the restaurant for 34 years, says the Wednesday night fried chicken special packs in a crowd, too.
-She often hears, “I didn’t know y’all served dinner!”

 — Chloe Klingstedt